savoga/financial-data-analytics/README.md

 <p align="center"><img src="https://github.com/savoga/financial-data-analytics/blob/master/img/amount_type.png"></img></p>

---> most of the clients who cannot paid their loans do not have a card
+--> most of the clients who cannot pay their loans do not have a card

 --> a large proportion of contracts that finished without any issue are for lower amounts